Digital quantum simulation of a (1+1)D SU(2) lattice gauge theory with ion qudits: Acknowledgments

 \section{Acknowledgments}

-The authors thank Guido Pagano, Michael Meth, and Jad Halimeh for valuable discussions.
-They acknowledge financial support from: the European Union via QuantERA2017 project QuantHEP, via QuantERA2021 project T-NiSQ, via the Quantum Technology Flagship project PASQuanS2, and via the NextGenerationEU project CN00000013 - Italian Research Center on HPC, Big Data and Quantum Computing (ICSC); the Italian Ministry of University and Research (MUR) via PRIN2022-PNRR project TANQU, and via Progetti Dipartimenti di Eccellenza project Frontiere Quantistiche (FQ); the WCRI-Quantum Computing and Simulation Center (QCSC) of Padova University.
+The authors thank Guido Pagano, Michael Meth, Jad Halimeh, Giovanni Cataldi and Marco Rigobello for valuable discussions.
+They acknowledge financial support from: the European Union via QuantERA2017 project QuantHEP, via QuantERA2021 project T-NiSQ, via the Quantum Technology Flagship project PASQuanS2, and via the NextGenerationEU project CN00000013 - Italian Research Center on HPC, Big Data and Quantum Computing (ICSC); the Italian Ministry of University and Research (MUR) via PRIN2022-PNRR project TANQU, and via Progetti Dipartimenti di Eccellenza projects Frontiere Quantistiche (FQ) and Quantum Sensing and Modelling for One-Health (QuaSiModO); the WCRI-Quantum Computing and Simulation Center (QCSC) of Padova University. the University of Bari via grant 2023-UNBACLE-0244025; the Istituto Nazionale di Fisica Nucleare (INFN) via projects NPQCD and Iniziativa Specifica (IS) QUANTUM.
 The authors also acknowledge computational resources by Cloud Veneto and the ITensors Library for the MPS calculations~\cite{ITensor,ITensor-r0.3}.
 The UIBK team acknowledges funding by the European Union under the Horizon Europe Programme--Grant Agreement 101080086-- NeQST, by the European Research Council (ERC, QUDITS, 101080086), and by the Austrian Science Fund (FWF) through the SFB BeyondC (FWF Project No. F7109) and the EU-QUANTERA project TNiSQ (FWF Project No. N-6001).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Climate, Infrastructure and Environment Executive Agency (CINEA).
 Neither the European Union nor the granting authority can be held responsible for them.